stanmaz/BBOalert/README.md

 For matching a single character, brackets should be used as in the example, where after either 1H or 1S opening, Jacoby 2NT raise is used :

       1[HS]--,2N,+12HCP and 4+ card fit

+Asterisk wild card must be avoided in the regular expression.
+It matches strings of any length and will lead to unpredictibles results.
+If used it will be internally converted to a dot (sinle character match).

 Wildcards and regular expressions are powerfull features to get more compact code, but must be used carefully.